red-collar-official/flutter_kore/docs/di.md

 When you are inside of any <b>DependentInstance</b> (interactors, wrappers, view models and any custom mvvm instance that mix <b>DependentInstance</b>) then you can write dependecies and they will be connected automatically when instance is initialized.
 Also when instance is disposed every dependency will be disposed automatically (more information about <b>DependentInstance</b> can be found [here](./custom_instances.md)).

-To enable this behaviour you need to override <b>dependsOn</b> method
+To enable this behaviour you need to override <b>dependsOn</b> method.

-This method returns list of connector objects that describe how dependency need to be connected.
+This method returns list of connector objects that describe how dependency needs to be connected.
-More information about connectors can be found [here](./connectors.md)
+More information about connectors can be found [here](./connectors.md).

 Then you need to access object with <b>getLocalInstance</b> rather than <b>app.instances.get<T>()</b>.